 United Way of Lebanon County's long-term goal is to permanently reduce the number of families and individuals below an affordable living standard in our communities.
 We will achieve this by:

-- Connect families to community resources and programs to help them improve their economic self-dependence.
+- Connecting families to community resources and programs to help them improve their economic self-dependence.

-- Remove barriers to learning for our most vulnerable children because education is the path to self-dependence.
+- Removing barriers to learning for our most vulnerable children because education is the path to self-dependence.

-- Give all of Lebanon County children a strong start in life.
+- Giving all of Lebanon County children a strong start in life.

-United Way can’t do this challenging work alone and many community organizations need support and partnership to address increasing complex needs.
+United Way can’t do this work alone.
 Through your support, United Way is uniquely positioned to bring resources together to help solve these challenges in our community.
-Your gift will be used to create lasting change by bringing local agencies and resources together to improve family stability, neighbors helping neighbors.
-We stand together - United for children, families and our future.
-Join us!
+Donations from generous community members like you are used to create lasting change by bringing local agencies and resources together to improve family stability - neighbors helping neighbors.

 At United Way, the Lebanon County community is the reason behind everything we do.

 The 211 health & human services resource hotline provides non-emergency information and assistance to residents of Lebanon County.
 Anyone needing help can dial 211, text their zip code to 898-211 or search online to get connected, and get help, with housing, food, utilities, health care, employment and so much more.
 Find out more about 211 here...

 ALICE represents the 27% of Lebanon County who work, but struggle to survive.
 ALICE stands for Asset Limited, Income Constrained, Employed.
 ALICE earns above the Federal Poverty Level (FPL), but makes less than what’s needed to afford basic essentials.
 ALICE often earns too much to qualify for government assistance, and there is no room in ALICE’s budget for emergency expenses.
 Find out more about ALICE here...